 Appreciate diversity.
 Recognizing how your personality type differs from and interacts with others’ types can give you a great appreciation for diversity and what it adds to your team, work environment, and company.
 Sometimes it’s really nice to have that outrageously creative mind helping you generate ideas for solving a problem when you’ve hit a roadblock yourself.

 Find the right career.
 Your personality type plays a big role in whether you’re suited for a particular career, how well you perform your daily responsibilities, and even your overall job satisfaction.
+Understanding personality type helps you find the right career for you.
 For instance, if you are very extroverted, you likely won’t fare well in a position where you don’t interact with people.
 Meanwhile, an introvert probably isn’t going to be as satisfied in a customer service position.

 Improve decision-making abilities.
 How you make decisions is based on your sensing versus intuition preference.
 If you are a sensing person, you’re more likely to feel out a situation before making a choice.
 You engage all five senses to gather the right information.
 If you’re more reliant on intuition, you will probably make a choice based on instinct.
 Tend to go with your gut?
 Try to better assess the choice at hand before making a decision.
 On the flip side, if you’re a sensing person, don’t over analyze the external factors to the point of paralyzing your decision making abilities altogether.